enarjord/passivbot/README.md

 In this case, v2.1 and v3.2 can coexist, pull from the same API keys and historical data, but have separate configuration pools and different operating logic.
 The end user then gets to select which version to use via the UI, and all the rest is done in the background.

-Live settings, backtesting settings, backtesting info, and all of the major components of the bot are located here.
+Live settings, backtesting settings, backtesting info, and all the major components of the bot are located here.

 ## Changelog